PrismarineJS/mineflayer/docs/api.md

 Whether it is day or not.

-Based on whether the current time of day is between 13000 and 23000 ticks.
+Based on whether the current time of day is between 0 and 13000 ticks (day + sunset).

 #### bot.time.moonPhase